pumpitupdev/pumptools/doc/hook/hook.md

 ## Quick start: how to run (official release)
 The following steps apply to any game of the "officially" supported release data.

+!!!
+AVOID USING `lib-ld.zip` PERIOD.
+THIS IS A FALLBACK OPTION IF `lib-local.zip` DOES NOT WORK!!!
+!!!

 1. Install the required dependencies which can vary per game.
 Check the section "required dependencies" in the dedicated readme files of each hook.
 1. Unpack `game.zip` and `lib-local.zip` to a folder of your choice.